johnhadaway/johnhadaway.github.io/_projects/2019-metanar.markdown

 external-url:
 external-url-name:
 return_path: /projects
-on-site: no
-description: A workshop on mapping the digital footprint of Narva, Estonia, for the (Re)configuring Territories programme at the Narva Art Residency.
+description: "Mapping the digital footprint of Narva, Estonia, for the (Re)configuring Territories programme."
 ---